larose/optiverse/examples/tsp/problem.md

 - Periodically check `context.remaining_time()` to ensure there is sufficient time remaining.
 - Call `context.report_new_best_solution(solution)` only when a new better solution is found.
+- Pre-compute the distance matrix at the beginning.

 ## Evaluation Criteria